sunsided/tensorflow-lstm-sin/README.md

 pred = tf.matmul(output[-1], weights['out']) + biases['out']
 ```

-The network is trained with learning rate `0.001` for `300000` iterations.
-The following
+The network is trained with learning rate `0.001` for at least `300000` iterations
+(with the additional criterion that the loss should be below `0.15`).

-picture shows the performance at loss `0.325863`.
+The following picture shows the performance at loss `0.138701` at iteration `375000`.

 ![](images/tf-recurrent-sin-5.jpg)